 What are you trying to achieve – sales, brand awareness, trust or something more?
 This will help you minimise your wasted advertising spend and target the right audience.

 - Intent – Sell a local service – We could use AdWords and target searches that have a specific intent i.e. plumbing services Melbourne.

-- Demographic – Product (e-Book) – We could target Facebook users that have interests in our book topic.
+- Demographic – Product (e-Book) – We could target Facebook users that have an interest in our book topic.

-- Remarketing – Product (shoes) – Through remarketing we can continue to target visitors that have already visited our sites and remind them products they were interested in.
+- Remarketing – Product (shoes) – Through remarketing, we can continue to target visitors that have already visited our sites and remind them of products they were interested in.

-With the affordability of paid advertising every business can afford some form of paid marketing in 2016 and begin test what works best for them from as little as $10 dollars a day.
+With the affordability of paid advertising, every business can afford some form of paid marketing in 2016 and begin testing what works best for them for as little as $10 dollars a day.

-In 2016 content will continue to be the backbone of traffic building strategies but we need to shift from “good enough” to “best available” content and focus on promotion and continuous marketing of such content.
+In 2016 content will continue to be the backbone of traffic-building strategies but we need to shift from “good enough” to “best available” content and focus on the promotion and continuous marketing of such content.